In Madagascar, pockets of famine as risks grow for children, warns WFP - Africa.com

 “If we look at the projections for the months ahead, the situation is very alarming”, he said, noting that IPC 3, 4 and 5 trends since last year, have gone up.

 “So, if we only look at IPC 4, around 200,000 people (were) in IPC 4 last trimester – the last quarter of last year.
-We have around half a million now, with a projection of people in IPC 5 as well (of) around 30,000, between now and the end of the year, when the new IPC results will be available.”
+We have around half a million now, with a projection of people in IPC 5 as well (of) around 30,000, between now and the end of the year, when the new IPC results will be available.”© WFP/Tsiory AndriantsoaranaResidents in the drought affected communities of Ifotaka, southern Madagascar, collect food assistance provided by the UN World Food Progamme.

 Climate-driven